-Värmland is a region with a traditional basic industry where new digital technology and new digital working methods are part of future challenges due to tomorrow's needs.
-It requires extensive adjustment work and the question we aim to meet is; how can a region act to support this change?
+Värmland is a region with a traditional industry where new digital technology and processes are part of future challenges due to tomorrow's needs.
+The industry needs to evolve and the question we aim to meet is; how can a region act to support this change?

 To contribute to the digital changes in basic industries DigiTeRRI, a European project within the EU’s Horizon 2020 program, has taken form.
 Three regions in three European countries have joined forces to jointly develop visions and action plans for a digital transition based on each region’s conditions.